 My colleague the Poll Bludger drew attention this morning to the latest Newspoll on state voting intention in New South Wales, which shows premier Kristina Keneally with strong personal ratings but still trailing badly on voting intention.
 The Australian‘s coverage, however, is interesting in its own right.
 Before even telling the reader what the poll […]

 Tasmanian Greens leader Nick McKim has turned down the offer of a seat in premier David Bartlett's new cabinet.
-You can read Bartlett’s letter of offer here, although unfortunately we don’t know what portfolio was on the table.
+He made the right decision, says Charles Richardson.

 After a long and bloody battle, Tasmania’s election finally has finally come to an end, with the Greens giving shock 11th hour support to Labor yesterday, and Governor Peter Underwood granting his blessing last night, to return a minority Labor government in Tasmania.
 Who’d have expected Tasmania to provide one of the most gripping and […]

 I’ve just got back from the tally room in Hobart (pictured), so time for a quick summary: for the full version, you’ll have to subscribe and read Monday’s Crikey.
 Twenty-two seats are decided: nine each Labor and Liberal, four Greens, and three doubtful.
 The outgoing House of Assembly was 14-7-4.
 The Greens are leading the […]

 Crikey's one-stop blog for news and anaylsis on upcoming elections in Australia and around the world